Hamada893/Shopping-Cart-Final-Project/README.md

 ## 🤝 Acknowledgments
 A huge thank you to IBM and the instructors of the _Developing Front-End Apps with React_ course for their guidance and resources! 🙌

----

-### 🌐 Connect
-If you have any feedback or suggestions, feel free to reach out or open an issue.
-Let’s make this project even better together! 💬